 From the North Dome trail, you will see direct views of Half Dome, Clouds Rest, and Yosemite Valley.

 About a mile from the North Dome destination, the forest line will clear and you will need to hike across giant granite slabs.
 There will be steep 8000 feet drop-offs all around you but there is plenty of flat space for hikers to stay safe.

-The last mile goes steeply down towards the end of the trail.
-Some parts even have metal rods placed into the rock to assist hikers as you scramble down on bare granite rocks.
+The last mile goes steeply down toward the end of the trail.
+Some parts even have metal rods placed into the rock to assist as you scramble down along bare granite rocks.

 Once we made it down this steep surface, we reached a beautiful forest where we set up our camp.
 We were happy to leave our heavy backpacks at the campsite as we went on to explore this area.